abhijajal/Social-Network-Analysis/readme.txt

-This is the Readme for running the Big Data Assignment 1 by APJ180001.
-1.Start the hadoop by typing start-dfs.sh in the terminal.
+This is the Readme for running the Big Data Project 1.Start the hadoop by typing start-dfs.sh in the terminal.
 2.Visit the webpage at http://localhost:50070.
 3.If the webpage is not available, means all the nodes are not started.